-Disney results fall short of expectations, as Fox bid nears
+Disney says its new streaming service won’t rival Netflix

 Revenue from the movie and TV production business jumped 20 percent to $2.88 billion, boosted by a strong box office for “Avengers: Infinity War” and “Incredibles 2.”
 Disney’s television networks also saw gains, including at ESPN, despite the higher NBA costs and lower advertising revenue.

 The one business that saw a drop in revenue was also Disney’s smallest segment, Consumer Products and Interactive Media.
-Gains in products related to the Avengers weren’t enough to offset lower revenue from “Spider-Man” and “Cars”
+Gains in products related to the Avengers weren’t enough to offset lower revenue from “Spider-Man” and “Cars.”

 Disney shares have risen slightly more than 8 percent since the beginning of the year, while the Standard & Poor’s 500 index has risen almost 7 percent.
 In the final minutes of trading on Tuesday, shares hit $116.56, an increase of almost 10 percent from a year ago.
+In after-hours training, Disney’s stock fell 49 cents to $116.07.

 Elements of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on DIS at https://www.zacks.com/ap/DIS